-In recent years, the advances in deep neural networks (DNNs) and pre-trained language models (PLMs) have significantly improved the performances of RE and taken the state-of-the-art of RE to a new level.
-Generally, the DNN-based RE approaches can be divided into two categories: \textbf{the pipeline-based RE approaches} \cite{miwa2016end} and \textbf{joint RE approaches} \cite{yuan2021relation,zhao2021asking,nayak2020effective}.
-The pipeline-based approaches extract entities and relations from an unstructured text through two separate stages, which first identify entities from the text and then detect the relation between any pairs of entities.
-For example, as illustrated in Figure \ref{fig:intro_example}, given a sentence ``\textit{ChatGPT is a chatbot launched by OpenAI}'', the pipeline-based approaches first identify the entities ``\textit{ChatGPT}'' and ``\textit{OpenAI}'', and then predict the relation ``\textit{product}'' between the two entities.

-In the early stage, the pipeline-based RE approaches \cite{huang2015bidirectional,miwa2016end,Pawar2017RelationE} mostly use NER tools to extract entities, and then classify the relations of entity pairs by using supervised learning algorithms with feature engineering.
-The pipeline-based RE methods \cite{wu2019improving,Bhartiya2021DiSReXAM,chen2022knowprompt} usually assume that the target entities are already identified, and the RE models merely need to predict the relations between any pair of entities.
-However, since the entity and relation extraction processes are separated, the pipeline-based approaches tend to suffer from error propagation, where relation classification can be affected by the errors introduced by entity recognition in practice.
-In addition, the intrinsic relationships between entity recognition and relation extraction cannot be well captured.
+In recent years, advances in deep neural networks (DNNs) and pre-trained language models (PLMs) have significantly improved the performance of RE.
+These approaches can be categorized into two main types: \textbf{the pipeline-based RE approaches} \cite{miwa2016end} and \textbf{joint RE approaches} \cite{yuan2021relation,zhao2021asking,nayak2020effective}.
+Pipeline-based approaches extract entities and relations from unstructured text through two separate stages, which first identify entities from the text and then detect the relation between any pairs of entities.
+For example, as illustrated in Figure \ref{fig:intro_example}, given the sentence ``\textit{ChatGPT is a chatbot launched by OpenAI}'', pipeline-based approaches first identify the entities ``\textit{ChatGPT}'' and ``\textit{OpenAI}'', and then predict the relation ``\textit{product}'' between the two entities.
+In the early stage, pipeline-based RE approaches \cite{huang2015bidirectional,miwa2016end,Pawar2017RelationE} primarily use Named Entity Recognition (NER) tools to extract entities, and then classify the relations of entity pairs using supervised learning algorithms with feature engineering.
+Pipeline-based RE methods \cite{wu2019improving,Bhartiya2021DiSReXAM,chen2022knowprompt} often assume that the target entities are already identified, and the RE models merely need to predict the relations between any pair of entities.
+However, because the entity and relation extraction processes are separated, pipeline-based approaches tend to suffer from error propagation, where relation classification can be affected by errors introduced during entity recognition.